 2. Revisit your browser’s privacy controls

-Hackers can also insert themselves between a website and your computer, Inserting a malicious cookie that access is your personal information and put you at risk for further trouble.
+Hackers can also insert themselves between a website and your computer, inserting a malicious cookie that can access your personal information and put you at risk for further trouble.

 Brave and DuckDuckGo are browsers developed with privacy in mind.
 These browsers block third-party cookies that track internet activity.
-Whatever browser one uses, it is possible to apply privacy settings and add browser extensions for enhanced security.
+Regardless of which browser one uses, it is possible to apply privacy settings and add browser extensions for enhanced security.